 Assuming you are eligible and work for a covered employer, the federal Family Medical Leave Act also allows for unpaid, job-protected leave for 12 weeks for the birth of a child.
 This leave can be taken by both the mother and the father.

 what should I expect during a pregnancy Discrimination Lawyer consultation?

 If we can establish liability, we may be able to recover compensatory damages on your behalf.
 These are damages intended to make you whole for the discrimination you recovered.
 The harm you suffered will determine the amount and type of compensatory damages you can recover.
 When an employer’s conduct is egregious, we may be able to obtain punitive damages, which are damages intended to punish and deter.

 Pregnancy discrimination can occur across classes and industries.
 Women are affected not only in construction or factories, but also in high-pressure white collar jobs involving medicine or litigation.
 At Phillips & Associates, our employment discrimination lawyers represent pregnant workers harmed by bigotry in Manhattan, Brooklyn, Queens, the Bronx, Staten Island, Nassau County, or Suffolk County workplaces.
-If you were harmed in this way, give the trusted New York City employment discrimination lawyers of Phillips & Associates a call at (866) 229-9441 or complete our online form.
-We understand that it is terrifying to face the prospect of losing your job or losing your source of income altogether, and we represent workers on a contingency fee basis and offer free consultations.
+We understand that it is terrifying to face the prospect of losing your job or losing your source of income altogether, and we represent workers on a contingency fee (winning the case) basis with free consultations.

 What Our Clients Say:

 "He covered every angle and was able to help me with my dispute.
 I would recommend Jesse Weinstein and Phillips and Associates in the future to anyone."- Margaret